fathimajamaldeen/uk.co.nfocus.fathima.project/README.md

 through checkout.
 It will capture the order number and check the order is also present in the ‘My Orders’ section of the site.

-Note: This code is based off Steve Powell's code that was demonstrated in meetings during Feb 2024